101-Ways/technical-pairing-starter-repo-javascript/README.md

 This is a boilerplate for 101 Ways Typescript coding test.

 ### Setup
 This repository runs using `pnpm` as most modern package dependency has shifted away from `npm` or `yarn`.
-To install yarn simply run:
+To install pnpm simply run:

 `npm install --global pnpm`